vdiaz1x/Anime-Database/README.md

 ## Functional Components

 I did not keep an accurate list of how long each step took.
-However, roughly speaking, I spent 6 hrs planing the basics, about 8 hrs getting the server and MVC template going, 6 hrs on fetching and API, 6 hrs on authentification, 10 hrs on the MVC copletion, and about 8 on EJS
+However, roughly speaking, I spent 6 hrs planing the basics, about 8 hrs getting the server and MVC template going, 6 hrs on fetching and API, 6 hrs on authentification, 10 hrs on the MVC copletion, and about 8 on EJS.

 ## Additional Libraries
 - starter server modules (express, morgan, body-parser, etc.)